-Table 1 summarizes the advantages and limitations using non-linear model fitting.
+Table 1 summarizes the advantages and limitations using nonlinear model fitting.

-Advantages Limitations - It does not use density and - Requires a definition of initial any operator estimation such parameters closer to the as gradient or derivative. data.
-However, only the first time, - It does not require preproce- the following estimations are based on s ssesing steps. previous results. - It produces very good results It does not work on bifurcations. on diseased vessels. - Performance. ( $\sim 0.9$ sec/slice)
+Limitations

+- Requires a definition of initial

+parameters closer to the

+data.
+However, only the first time,

+the following estimations are based on

+previous results.

+It does not work on bifurcations.

+- Performance. (\sim 0.9 sec/slice)